Why Do I Feel Like I Don't Fit In Anywhere?

 helping others

 Sometimes these experiences help.
 Sometimes they do not.
 Many discover that no amount of external acceptance fully resolves an internal feeling of not belonging.
-The longing continues until something deeper begins to shift.
+The longing often continues until something deeper begins to shift.

 The Hidden Strengths of Feeling Different

+Although painful, feeling different can also bring important gifts.
 Many people who feel they do not fit in become:

 independent thinkers